reaskearth/api/README.md

 Since the API supports providing lists of both requested return periods and locations the data returned is in the form of a list with items corrosponding to the requested parameters.
 Each list item has the following fields:

+- `latitude` and `longitude`: the latitude and longitude of the requested location.
 - `cell_latitude` and `cell_longitude`: the center point of the cell that encompasses the requested location.
 Reask uses a global, regular lat, lon grid with roughly 1km resolution so the cell coordinates returned will not be more than around 700m from the requested location.
 - `return_period_year`: the return period of the given windspeed.
 - `windspeed_ft_3sec_kph`: the windspeed value for the given location and return period.
 In this case the value is terrain-corrected 3-second gust in units of kilometers per hour.